-If the employee (s) is required to miss work as a result of the required training, the teacher(s) will be excused from work, and will not be charged a sick day or personal business day.
-The teacher(s) is required to submit the appropriate form (S-55) and enter s/he absence into AESOP no less than five (5) days prior to the absence.
+If the employee (s) is required to miss work as a result of the required training, the teacher(s) will be excused from work and will not be charged a sick day or personal business day.
+The teacher(s) is required to submit the appropriate form (S-55) and enter such absence into AESOP no fewer than five (5) days prior to the absence.
 The District will provide the substitute, if needed, at no expense to the building.

-As a result of the District's financial commitment to the member's training, the District requires at least a three (3) year commitment for tenured KEA members to work at the Montessori school.
-KEA bargaining unit employees, who are probationary, shall make a commitment of their entire remaining probationary period, plus an additional three (3) years beyond the probationary period.
+As a result of the District's financial commitment to the bargaining unit employee, the District requires at least a five (5) year commitment probationary KEA bargaining unit members to work at the Montessori school and three (3) year commitment for tenured teachers.
 Requests for exceptions to this provision may be approved by mutual agreement between the District and the Association.